romanvm/WsgiBoostServer/Compilation.rst

     >cmake .

   You don't need to compile ``zlib``, ``Boost.Buld`` will do that for you.

+- Optionally, for HTTPS support you can download and install `OpenSSL for Windows`_ (full package).

 - Download ``boost`` sources from `Boost Home Site`_  and unpack them into the folder of your choice, for example ``c:\boost``.